keskiju/autocomplete-java/README.md

 Tested on OS X. Probably works ok on some Linux distributions also.
 Does not support Windows yet.

 TODO:
-* Organize imports
-* Simple hack: determine variable and method return type
+* Crude determination of variable and method return type
 * Screenshot
 * Support for Windows
 * Testing on Linux